david3dworld/ArcGIS-Pro-Addin-Tool/README.md

       if you want to know how to use DEM service on Ag-analytics toolbar of ArcGIS Pro, please refer to the following this Video.

-   4) How to use Yield service
+   4) How to use YieldAI service

       The Ag-Analytics® Yield Forecast API uses Artificial Intelligence algorithms to forecast the yield on a given field, based on geospatial data.